adamchainz/conjecture/README.rst

 because it requires very little deep integration with the type system or model of values in the language.
 All you need are functions.

+If you want to know more about how it works, there is a `rough design doc also checked in to this repo <docs/design.rst>`_.

 ------------------
 Development Status
 ------------------